 A Kullu Project success story please read about Ravinder ( Raku)

-I am writing to you about a very promising young student who has been identified by United World College student volunteers working on a community service project, the Kullu Project, in rural Himachal Pradesh, India (to find out more about the Kullu Project, visit projects.uwcnetwork.org).
-His name is Ravinder Singh, but his friends know him as Raku.
-This past winter Raku applied to the United World Colleges, and after an extensive interview process, he was offered a place at the UWC of the Atlantic.
-The cost of his schooling over the next two years will be £40,000 or $US 80,000.
-A small group of alumni, impressed by Raku’s incredible potential, has committed to raising his tuition fees.
-I hope that you can join me in contributing to help this exceptional young man achieve his dream.
+His name is Ravinder but his friends know him as raku.
+Raku was identified by United World College student volunteers working on a community service project, the Kullu Project, in rural Himachal Pradesh, India.
+Raku applied to the United World Colleges, and after an extensive interview process, he was offered a place at the UWC of the Atlantic.
+The cost of his schooling would be £40,000 or $US 80,000.
+A small group of alumni, impressed by Raku’s incredible potential, committed to raising his tuition fees.

 RAKU with His elder brother and Kullu Project Volunteers

 Raku was born in a small village in the Lahaul region of Himachal Pradesh, the third child of his parents.
 When he was two years old his father, a farmer, died.
 A couple of years later, Raku and his siblings were separated when Raku’s mother took Raku and his older brother to the city of Kullu while his sister stayed behind.
 Soon after, circumstances led Raku’s mother to abandon the two boys.
-They spent the next few years between maternal aunts and orphanages, eventually finding their way to the Jibhi orphanage where they lived until Raku was 16 years old.
+They spent the next few years between maternal aunts and several orphanages, eventually finding their way to the Jibhi orphanage where they lived until Raku was 16 years old.
 It was there that he first met the UWC Kullu Project volunteers.
-In the past two years, Raku and his brother have had to move between three different orphanages.

-Despite his many challenges, Raku has truly made the most of his opportunities.
-He has studied hard, exceeding the expectations of his teachers and society.
-His remarkably good English can be attributed largely to his making the most of the time he spent with the Kullu Project volunteers, practicing in conversation and translation.
+Despite his many challenges, Raku truly made the most of his opportunities.
+He studied hard, exceeding the expectations of his teachers and society.
 Simply the fact that he was daring, intelligent, and resourceful enough to apply to the UWCs is indicative of his unique potential and enterprise.
 In fact, when Raku was offered an interview at the Mahindra UWC of India, he became the first boy from the orphanage to travel beyond New Delhi.
 During his stay at Mahindra for interviews and proficiency exams, Raku was able to get a better idea of the academic and social environment of a UWC, and truly felt at home.

-We need to raise $80,000 (£40,000) over the next two years to cover tuition and boarding fees at Atlantic College, travel, and other expenses.
-Raku will be working to earn what he can for pocket money and other expenses of being a student at Atlantic College.
-Please join me in donating as generously as you can to make a difference in this young man’s life while promoting the larger goals of the UWC movement.
+$80,000 (£40,000) was raised to cover tuition and boarding fees at Atlantic College, travel, and other expenses.
+Raku worked to earn what he could for pocket money and other expenses of being a student at Atlantic College.

 - Atlantic College Scholarship Costs for 2008 – 2010 period: